JabRef/GSoC/README.md

 You may use our [proposal template](template.md) or your own.

-In addition to the [Google Summer of Code requirements for a proposal](https://google.github.io/gsocguides/student/writing-a-proposal), proposals for JabRef e.V.;
+In addition to the [Google Summer of Code requirements for a proposal](https://google.github.io/gsocguides/student/writing-a-proposal), proposals for JabRef:

-- must be your own work, and not the work of others, except where the work of others is minimal, duly credited and quoted,
-- must show you are fluent in the programming language needed, and
+- must show you are fluent in the programming language needed,
+- must show your previous pull request(s) to JabRef, and
-- must show your assessment of the competency of your mentors.
+- must be your own work, and not the work of others.

 Our final decisions will be based on the contents of the final PDF proposal and our interactions with the student.

 ## How to Contribute

 At JabRef we have [opportunities for contributing](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md).

-## Getting Help

-Got a problem?
-Ask your mentors, ask other students, or ask the JabRef community.

-The JabRef community is large, and there are people who are not mentors in the contest.
-Mentors are listed.
-Everyone else you talk with may be a non-mentor.

-Students should keep in mind that some people are non-mentors, and cannot see the contest progress, dates, or information about students.
-When communicating widely, be sure to

-- Introduce yourself, the first time,
-- Talk about the task as if you want to do it yourself, not because of the contest,
-- Defend your technical decisions without using the contest as a defense,
-- Non-mentors may give good guidance on technical decisions, but bad guidance on how they think a task is judged.
-  Always consult with your mentors as well.

 ## Community etiquette